google/kctf/docs/local-testing.md

 If you already have Docker installed, the script will show a warning.

 ### Enable user namespaces
-Some Linux distributions don't have user namespaces by default, to enable them in Debian or Ubuntu execute:
+Some Linux distributions don't have user namespaces by default.
+To enable them in Debian or Ubuntu, execute:
 ```bash
 echo 'kernel.unprivileged_userns_clone=1' | sudo tee -a /etc/sysctl.d/00-local-userns.conf
 sudo service procps restart
 ```

-Note this has some security implications via increased kernel attack surface, which is why Debian and Ubuntu don't enable them by default.
+Note that this has some security implications due to an increased kernel attack surface, which is why Debian and Ubuntu don't enable them by default.

 ## Using kCTF
 ### Downloading and activating kCTF
-kCTF has an SDK that requires you to install kctf in a directory.
+kCTF has an SDK that requires you to install kCTF in a directory.
 All challenges should be under the directory where the kCTF SDK is installed.
 ```bash
 mkdir ctf-directory && cd ctf-directory
 curl -sSL https://kctf.dev/sdk_1_0_0 | tar xz